 There are many challenges in maintaining and protecting our water.
 We listen to our communities and consider their values and priorities in our regional plans.

 - Providing for people's sustainable water use.

 There are a number of factors which impact on water including:

-- Change in land use and poor land management practices that cause things like streambank erosion and sediment run-off
+- Changes in land use and poor land management practices that cause things like stream bank erosion, and nutrient and sediment run-off.

 There are lots of ways you can act sustainably and help to improve and maintain our water.
 Here are a few examples for you to consider.

 - Talk to Council staff if you wish to carry out an activity in a waterway or take water.

 - Fence off water bodies such as streams, rivers, swamps, wetlands to prevent stock entering waterways which can cause erosion and contamination.